Home / Destinations / Singapore / The Perfect 5 Day Singapore Itinerary

 We’ve also included a whole host of additional ideas and suggestions on top of our five day itinerary, just in case you want to add to or amend any part of your Singapore trip.

-The most common way for most travelers to reach Singapore is by plane.
+By far the most common way for most travellers to reach Singapore is by plane.
 Singapore is served by Changi Airport, consistently voted one of the world’s best airports.

 Alternatively a taxi takes around 20 minutes and should cost around S$20.